 Stocks declared the centrality of fighting White privilege to our war on institutional racism:

 I personally believe that we cannot challenge institutional racism without understanding the insidious entitlements of White privilege in America.
-White privilege is something that those of us who have benefitted from it, like me, need to spend time confronting if we truly believe in racial equality.
+White privilege is something that those of us who have benefitted from it. like me.